 Note 2: You can use regular table salt for this seasoning and it'll season and flavour great, but as you've gone to the effort of making your own, I recommend using a quality sea, rock or kosher salt as these are less processed.

 Ingredient Note: For this bbq rub recipe, I recommend you use whole spices where you can.
 If you only have pre-ground powders, you can use these instead.
 Just halve the amounts you use.
 For example, 2 tablespoons of whole cumin seeds would equal 1 tablespoon of pre-ground cumin.
 Reduce any others you don't have whole by half as well and stir in with any other powders when making.

 This is just the way I do it.
 You may have your own tried and trusted technique...

 This resting time allows the seasoning to penetrate the meat giving it great taste and flavours.
-The longer you leave it the deeper the seasoning will soak!
+The longer you leave it the better.

 About an hour before you plan on cooking, take it out of the fridge so it can return to room temperature.